 Further down the coast we're stoked our car still runs and drives strait after all the rough and wet roads.

 Our $2600 CraigsList Honda Accord has 175,000 miles and everything still works.

 NOTE: El Rosario is the last Pemex gas station until you get to Guerrero Negro some 224 miles or 361 km distant.
 This is the only stretch on the Baja with any shortage of Pemex stations.
 If you miss that last gas station you, could buy gas from road side vendors with jugs in Catavina.

-Guerrero Negro has some superb shrimp tacos.
+Taco stand in Guerrero Negro has some superb shrimp tacos.